Learning a Gaussian Mixture for Sparsity Regularization in Inverse Problems: Numerical results

 \section{Numerical results}

-In this section, we compare the algorithms proposed in Section~\ref{sec:our_alg} with the baseline methods discussed in Section~\ref{sec:comp} for $1$D denoising and deblurring problems with three datasets.
-Our experiments primarily aim to compare our algorithms with classical sparsity-promoting methods on simplified signal classes, rather than striving for state-of-the-art results.
+In this section, we compare the {methods} proposed in Section~\ref{sec:our_alg} with the baseline algorithms discussed in Section~\ref{sec:comp} for $1$D denoising and deblurring problems with three datasets.
+Our experiments primarily aim to compare our {methods} with classical sparsity-promoting techniques on simplified signal classes, rather than striving for state-of-the-art results.
 The exploration of more complex inverse problems and the incorporation of real-world data fall outside the scope of this paper and are designated for future research.